 Students completing the Medical Transcriptionist program are taught the basics of Word and Excel, as well as word processing and spreadsheets.
 Students learn how to format business letters and memos, using correct sentence structure and proper grammar and spelling.
 In an Introduction to Medical Terminology, students cover the body systems and the terms used to describe them.

-The Introduction to Basic Pharmacology covers the legal aspects of medical transcription.
-Students learn the types of drugs and their side effects.
+In Introduction to Basic Pharmacology, students learn the types of drugs and their side effects.
 In Medical Transcription, students learn the legal aspects of medical transcription and practice transcribing medical records.
 This course requires students to place value on speed, difficulty, complexity, and accuracy within major medical specialties.

 Students who are interested in pursuing the Medical Transcriptionist Diploma program through Penn Foster may apply online by filling out an online application found on the Penn Foster website.

 - Have a high school diploma or its recognized equivalent

 - Penn Foster College is nationally accredited by the Distance Education Accrediting Commission (DEAC) and licensed by the Arizona State Board for Private Postseconday Education.